dgmstuart/sublime-text-2-settings/README.md

 - ApplySyntax
 - Emmet
 - Package Control
-- RailsCasts Colour Scheme
+- Centurion/galea Colour scheme
-- Tomorrow Color Schemes
+- The Brogrammer theme
 - Sass
 - SublimeLinter

 # Installation on OSX

 First install the packages and theme listed above.

 Then clone the settings into your user settings directory: